com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 Each folder currently contains the following files:

-- `dest/`: a path for the `Task` to use either as a scratch space, or to place generated files that are returned using `PathRef`s. `Task`s should only output files within their given `dest/` folder (available as `T.dest`) to avoid conflicting with other `Task`s, but files within `dest/` can be named arbitrarily.
+- `dest/`: a path for the `Task` to use either as a scratch space, or to place generated files that are returned using `PathRef` references.
+A `Task` should only output files within its own given `dest/` folder (available as `T.dest`), to avoid conflicting with another `Task`, but can name files within `dest/` arbitrarily.

 - `log`: the `stdout`/`stderr` of the `Task`.
 This is also streamed to the console during evaluation.

 - `meta.json`: the cache-key and JSON-serialized return-value of the `Target`/`Command`.
 The return-value can also be retrieved via `mill show foo.compile`.
-Binary blobs are typically not included in `meta.json`, and instead stored as separate binary files in `dest/` which are then referenced by `meta.json` via `PathRef`s
+Binary blobs are typically not included in `meta.json`, and instead stored as separate binary files in `dest/` which are then referenced by `meta.json` via `PathRef` references.

-The `out/` folder is intentionally kept simplistic and user-readable.
+The `out/` folder is intentionally kept simple and user-readable.
 If your build is not behaving as you would expect, feel free to poke around the various
 `dest/` folders to see what files are being created, or the `meta.json` files to see what is being returned by a particular task.
-You can also simply delete folders within `out/` if you want to force portions of your project to be re-built, e.g. deleting the `out/main/` or `out/main/test/compile/` folders.
+You can also simply delete folders within `out/` if you want to force portions of your project to be re-built, e.g. by deleting the `out/main/` or `out/main/test/compile/` folders.

 ## Overriding Mill Versions